zero-os/0-templates/templates/node/README.md

 ### Schema:

 - `hostname`: the name of the host.
 It will be automatically filled when the node is created by the `zero_os_bootstrap` service. **optional**
-- `redisAddr`: the redis address the client uses to connect to the node.
-- `redisPort`: the redis port the client uses to connect to the node.
-Defaults to 6379.
-- `redisPassword`: the redis password the client uses to connect to the node.
 - `version`: the version of the zero-os.
 It set by the template.
-- `networks`: network configuration
-- `alerta`: refers to an alerta service which will handle healthcheck reporting
 - `uptime`: node uptime in seconds